 - Measure member outcomes.

-- · Monitor quality of care.
+- Monitor quality of care.

 - Evaluate the effectiveness of the MOC.

 Allwell determines goals related to improvement of the quality of care that members receive.
-This year's goals are in alignment with the Medicare and Medicaid regulatory agencies performance measurement systems:
+The 2018 goals are in alignment with the Medicare and Medicaid regulatory agencies performance measurement systems:

-- Stars Measures - Consumer Assessment of Healthcare Providers and Systems (CAHPS) - Healthcare Effectiveness Data and Information Set (HEDIS) - Health Outcomes Survey (HOS)
+- Stars - Consumer Assessment of Healthcare Providers and Systems (CAHPS) - Healthcare Effectiveness Data and Information Set (HEDIS) - Health Outcomes Survey (HOS)

-The goals of the MOC are:
+The goals of the MOC are to: